wacncontent/CustomizeTool/output/articles/virtual-network/virtual-network-deploy-multinic-classic-cli.md

 ### Step 2 - Create necessary resources for your VMs

-1. Create a new cloud service for all backend VMs.
+ resource group  1.
+Create a new cloud service for all backend VMs.
 Notice the use of the `$backendCSName` variable for the resource group name, and `$location` for the Azure region.

 		azure service create --serviceName $backendCSName \
 		    --location $location